-Manchester’s city centre is compact enough to mean that most of its attractions are reachable on foot without difficulty.
+Manchester’s city centre is compact enough to reach most of its attractions on foot without difficulty.
 However, the city has an excellent public transport system managed by the Greater Manchester Passenger Transport Executive (GMPTE), which includes buses, trams and trains.

-The city’s centre is served by a free bus service called Metroshuttle which links major rail stations, car parks, shopping centres and businesses, and proves extremely useful for visitors and locals alike.
+The city centre is served by a free bus service called Metroshuttle which links major rail stations, car parks, shopping centres and businesses, and proves extremely useful for visitors and locals alike.
 You can get on these buses at transport terminals at Piccadilly, Oxford Road, Deansgate, Salford Central and Victoria among other places.
-Relatively cheap paid bus services in North and South Manchester are operated by First and Stagecoach for those wishing to travel further out.
+Relatively cheap bus services in North and South Manchester are also available for those wishing to travel further out.

 Manchester’s mass transit tram system is known as Metrolink and covers much of the metropolitan area, including Harbour City, Victoria, Market Street, Piccadilly, Old Trafford and St Peter’s Square.